If you have contemplated learning how to sell final expense insurance or how to become an insurance agent, there is no better time than now.

 - Year 3: 100% of the $10,000 payout

-The important thing to remember about modified burial insurance plans is that it is worth shopping other insurance companies because you might be able to qualify for a graded plan, which would increase the payout to your family and lower your costs
+The important thing to remember about modified burial insurance plans is that it is worth shopping other insurance companies because you might be able to qualify for a graded plan, which would increase the payout to your client’s family and lower their costs.

 Guaranteed Issue Final Expense Plans

 The last type of final expense plan is called guaranteed issue.
 This means there are no health questions and all of your clients will be approved.